sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 Songyu Du:
 Wow.
 This is a really cool idea!
 A raspberry pi version of switch/wii.
 A dancing/sports game could a perfect fit to it.

+Jingjun Wang:
+I love how you use the accelerometer and voice input to control the movements of game avatars!
+I wonder if the distance between the speaker and sound source affects the response time.
+Using a Bluetooth headphone may also be a good idea!

 ## Prototype your system

 The system should: